ipjohnson/SimpleFixture/README.md

 ```

 ###Behavior
 Behavior allows you to apply cross cutting logic to all objects created by the fixture.
-Behavior allows you to apply a behavior to every object created or only specific types.
+You can apply your logic to all objects or just to specific types.

 ```C#
 // Execute SomeMethod on every object that is created by the fixture